 Research methodologies

-Here research studies are categorised according to the methodology used.
-These can be helpful to see what kind of analysis different methodologies 'produce' and which types of research questions are addressed.
+Studies are categorised according to the research methodology used.
 We include references on research paradigms, and on researcher reflexivity.

 Qualitative

 Qualitative research studies are useful for clinicians and therapists because of their applicability to therapeutic and organisational practice.
-Included here are process research studies, and research exploring meaning-making, language and its effects.
-Studies using these methodologies can address gaps and absences, exploring aspects of subjectivity, relationships, family, community and context with implications for therapy.
-You will also find articles which describe and review methodologies, including meta-synthesis of qualitative studies.
+Included are process research studies, and research exploring meaning-making, language and its effects.
+Studies which explore aspects of subjectivity, relationships, family, community and context with implications for therapy are included as are articles which describe and review methodologies.

 de Paula-Ravagnani, G. E., Sundet, E. R., & Guanaes-Lorenzi, C. (2022).
 Learning from within: Therapists' actions in daily clinical practice.
 Family Process, 00, 1– 14. https://doi.org/10.1111/famp.12840